tnjiit/db-capstone-project/README.md

 - Create Query to find CustoemrID, fullname, orderID, cost, CourseName for all customers.
 - Find all MenuItems with more than 2 orders.

+##### Exercise 2

+- Create Procedure to display max ordered quantity in the orders table.
+- Create a Prepare statement to return order detail for customerID
+- Create a Procedure for removing and order.

 #### Week 1

 Need to set up a booking system to keep track of which guests are visiting the restaurant and at what times.<br/>